Victoria is a Partner in the Corporate team.

 - closing an option to acquire an energy from waste development for an international energy company in the first few weeks of the 2020 lockdown;

 - drafting and negotiating, on behalf of Northumbrian Water, the first corporate power purchase agreement of its kind which sources 30 per cent of its renewable electricity directly from the Race Bank Offshore Wind Farm, off the coast of Norfolk;

-- advising on the power purchase agreement and computational fluid dynamics application for the Fort Parkway Renewable Energy Centre in Birmingham which, using the gasification process as a type of advanced conversion technology, will recover energy from residual, non-recyclable waste in the form of heat and electricity to export to commercial energy users in the surrounding area; and
+- advising on the power purchase agreement and contract for difference (CfD) application for the Fort Parkway Renewable Energy Centre in Birmingham which will recover energy from residual, non-recyclable waste in the form of heat and electricity to export to commercial energy users in the surrounding area; and

 - drafting and negotiating the joint venture agreement for Sainsbury’s to become the first UK supermarket to switch to 100 per cent LED lighting in a deal with Current by GE, cutting Sainsbury’s lighting energy consumption by 58 per cent and reducing greenhouse gas emissions by 3.4 per cent annually.